 - Improving Conversion Rates: By analyzing data such as the paths users take through the site, the time they spend on specific pages, and the actions they take, website owners can make improvements to increase conversion rates.

-- Measuring Website Performance: Web analytics provides data on the performance of a website, including page load times, bounce rates, and other metrics that can be used to identify areas for improvement.
+- Measuring Website Performance: Web analytics gives page load times, bounce rates, and other metrics to optimise a website.

 Plerdy is a great Google Analytics add-on that can tell you more about web traffic and the reasons for its growth.
 It can help solve the problem that appeared on the website since Plerdy is a complex of analytics tools consisting of: